SrPanquesito/ss-corpse-chat/README.md

 - [x] Protect and redirect routes
 - [x] Retrieve user data from localStorage JWT
 - [ ] UI for ChatLayout and separate into components (LAST WORKED)
-- [ ] Move Darkmode button to Contact Details header, left side of information button
+- [x] Move Darkmode button to Contact Details header, left side of information button
+- [x] Added emoji picker

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).